cloudquery/cloudquery/website/pages/how-to-guides/cloud-asset-inventory-cloudquery-microsoft-power-bi.md

 ---
 title: >-
-  How to Build an Open Source Cloud Asset Inventory with Microsoft Power BI
+  How to Visualize CloudQuery Data with Microsoft Power BI
 tag: tutorial
-date: 2022/07/10
 description: >-
-  How to setup CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Microsoft Power BI for visualization, monitoring and reporting.
+  How to set up CloudQuery to build your cloud asset inventory in PostgreSQL and connect it to Microsoft Power BI for visualization, monitoring and reporting.
 author: itay
 ---